ucsb-cs56-f18/ucsb-cs56-events-calendar/README.md

 update you-app-name to the name of your app when you used the heroku create command

-Then deploy your code with the command
+4. Then deploy your code with the command

     $ mvn package heroku:deploy

-Then access your deployed site at: https://your-app-name.herokuapp.com
+5. Then access your deployed site at: https://your-app-name.herokuapp.com
+It may take a few minutes!

 ## Built With